openebs-archive/openebs-docs/docs/quickstartguide.md

    kubectl apply -f https://openebs.github.io/charts/openebs-operator.yaml
    ```

-3. Optional: Create a catalog of storage classes and publish them to your developers.
-A default storage class (openebs-standard) is added to the cluster when you install OpenEBS.
+3. **Optional:** Create a catalog of storage classes and publish them to your developers.
+A default storage class (*openebs-standard*) is added to the cluster when you install OpenEBS.

-### As application developer:
+### As an Application Developer:

-1. Create a PVC spec with the right storage class and use it in the application YAML file.
+1. Create a PVC specification with the right storage class and use it in the application YAML file.

 2. Apply the YAML file using `kubectl apply -f` command.
 Verify that an OpenEBS volume is provisioned and bound to the application pod.